ds4se/chapters/GunetherRuhe/RuheNayebi.md

 ## References
 [1] Basili, V. R., et al. (2001).
 The Goal Question Metric Approach.
 Encyclopedia of Software Engineering, Wiley.

 [2] Burgess, C. J., et al. (2001).
 "Using Influence Diagrams to Aid the Management of Software Change."
-Re-quirements Engineering 6(3): 173-182.
+Requirements Engineering 6(3): 173-182.

 [3] Menzies, T. and Zimmermann (2013).
 "Software Analytics: So What?"
 IEEE Software 30(4): 31-37.

-[4] Nayebi, M. and Ruhe, G. "Analytical Product Release Planning ", in Analyzing Software Data, Menzies, T, Bird, C, Zimmerman, T. (eds.), Morgan Kauffman 2015, pp. 550 - 580.
+[4] Nayebi, M. and Ruhe, G. "Analytical Product Release Planning ", in Analyzing Software Data, Menzies, T, Bird, C, Zimmermann, T. (eds.), Morgan Kauffman 2015, pp. 550 - 580.

 [5] Nayebi, M. Ruhe, G. Mota, R. and Mufti, M. “Analytics for Software Project Management - Where Are We and Where Do We Go?”, Proceedings ACTION 2015, co-located to ASE 2015

 [6] Standish (2002).
 "What are your Requirements?" retrieved from http://www.standishgroup.com/.